Tariqk26/api-feed-test/README.md

 # API Feed Test
 Test for backend developer candidates.
 When you start the test, create a branch off of master that you will name after you and when you are done create a pull reqeust.
 Good luck!

-# Story
-The quarterly review of the company is upon us and we need to find a good selection of beers to have on offer!
-We need to make sure that the beers aren't too weak or too strong, and that there is enough information for people to choose what they would like.

 # The test
 Using the Punk API, create a program that generates a list of beers, grouped by their yeast.
 This program should be able to recieve two inputs via the command line, a min and max ABV.